Acre, Israel: City walls

+Acre's fortification system was developed over centuries.
+During the Crusades, the Old City was larger, with different wall alignments.
 In 1750, Zahir al-Umar, the ruler of Acre, utilized the remnants of the Crusader walls as a foundation for his walls.
 Two gates were set in the wall, the "land gate" in the eastern wall, and the "sea gate" in the southern wall.
 The walls were reinforced between 1775 and 1799 by Jazzar Pasha and survived Napoleon's siege.
 The wall was thin, at only 1.5 m, and rose to a height of between 10 m and 13 m.

 A heavy land defensive wall was built north and east to the city in 1800–1814 by Jazzar Pasha and his Jewish advisor, Haim Farhi.
 It consists of a modern counter-artillery fortification which includes a thick defensive wall, a dry moat, cannon outposts and three burges (large defensive towers).
 Since then, no major modifications have taken place.
 The sea wall, which remains mostly complete, is the original wall built by Zahir that was reinforced by Jazzar Pasha.
 In 1910, two additional gates were set in the walls, one in the northern wall and one in the north-western corner of the city.

-In 1912, the Acre lighthouse was built on the south-western corner of the walls.
+The city walls begin at the northwestern corner of the Old City at the Vineyard Tower (Arabic: Burj al-Kurayim, also known as the British Fortress).
+East of it, a new passage was created for Hagana Street.
+The walls extend eastward, passing north of the citadel's fortifications and reaching a second new passage for Haim Weizmann Street.
+Beyond this, the walls pass north of the arsenal and reach the Commander's Tower (Arabic: Burj al-Kumandar), a squat defensive bastion with multiple artillery positions guarding the northeastern corner of Acre's Old City.
+From its summit, there is a view of Haifa Bay and Mount Carmel above Haifa.
+Nearby is the Treasures in the Walls Museum, showcasing the city's historical heritage with hundreds of artifacts, including furniture, textiles, and artistic and religious vessels.
+The walls then turn south, where stairs lead to a promenade with cannons from the Napoleonic era.
+The third defensive tower, the Gate Tower (Arabic: Kapu Burj), guarded the Land Gate, now accessed via Jehonatan HaHashmonai Street.
+The walls then turn west along the city beach, reaching the sea's edge and turning south toward the fishing port and marina.
+At the former Sea Gate, now the Abu Christo restaurant, a seaside promenade begins, leading to the Flag Tower (Arabic: Burj as-Sanjaq), a bastion guarding the southwestern corner, home to the Acre lighthouse, built in 1912 on the south-western corner of the walls.
+The walls then turn north, passing two defensive towers, Burj al-Kishla and Al-Khadid Burj, before returning to the Vineyard Tower.